 In case you feel too tired to go down the stairs, there is a bus stop nearby.
 Most of the minibuses run to the center of the city.
 Alternatively, you can take a taxi.
 If you decided to go down by the escalators, remember they operate till 8:00PM.

-By the way, the escalators inside the Cascade do not only link Monument neighbourhood to the Kentron (downtown) district of Yerevan, but are part of the Cafesjian Center for the Arts.
-Make sure to visit the exhibitions one day as well to see the masterpieces of such famous Armenian artists as Grigor Khanjyan, etc.
+By the way, the escalators inside the Cascade stairway do not only link Monument neighbourhood to the Kentron (downtown) District of Yerevan, but are part of the Cafesjian Center for the Arts.
+Make sure to also visit the exhibitions one day to see the masterpieces of such famous Armenian artists as Grigor Khanjyan, etc.

 Let me know if you need more information or tips for the Cascade hike.
-Leave a comment or PM me on one of the social networks.
+Leave a comment or PM me on one of #StreetsofYerevan social media channels.